trenskow/TrAnimate/README.md

 ##### In Xcode

-You can also get the library's reference documentation right at your findertip, by compiling the documentation directly from within Xcode.
+You can also get the library's reference documentation right at your fingertip, by compiling the documentation directly from within Xcode.
 If you have [appledoc](http://gentlebytes.com/appledoc/) installed on your system, you can build the *Documentation* target of TrAnimate which will then compile and install the documentation right into Xcode's *Documentation and API Reference* window.

 #### TrAnimate Programming Guide